 A short there and back detour up the crag ahead gives great views over Cawfields lake, which was a Whinstone quarry for road- stone from 1902 until 1952, long before Hadrian’s Wall was given World Heritage Site status!

-From Milecastle 42 take the path through the gate and head down to Cawfields where there are toilets and a picnic area by the lake.
-After visiting retrace your steps back up to Milecastle 42.
+Take the path through the gate and head down to Cawfields where there are toilets and a picnic area by the lake.